Skip to content Skip to navigation menu

 Laying floor tiles

 Bathroom tiles are durable and easy to clean, meaning that in the long term they’re very cost effective to install.
-Other than regular cleaning and occasional replacement of sealant or grouting, bathroom tiles are also low maintenance.
+Other than regular cleaning and occasional replacement of sealant or grout, bathroom tiles are also low maintenance.

 In this guide, we’ll take you through the whole process of fitting bathroom tiles, from planning, to cutting and laying tiles, and finishing off with sealant and grouting.